Privacy by design: Global usage

 Germany released a statute (§ 3 Sec.
-4 Teledienstedatenschutzgesetz [Teleservices Data Protection Act]) back in July 1997.
+4 Teledienstedatenschutzgesetz [Teleservices Data Protection Act]) in July 1997.
 The new EU General Data Protection Regulation (GDPR) includes ‘data protection by design’ and ‘data protection by default’, the second foundational principle of privacy by design.
-Canada’s Privacy Commissioner included privacy by design in its report on Privacy, Trust and Innovation – Building Canada’s Digital Advantage.
+Canada's Privacy Commissioner included privacy by design in its report on Privacy, Trust and Innovation – Building Canada's Digital Advantage.
 In 2012, U.S. Federal Trade Commission (FTC) recognized privacy by design as one of its three recommended practices for protecting online privacy in its report entitled Protecting Consumer Privacy in an Era of Rapid Change, and the FTC included privacy by design as one of the key pillars in its Final Commissioner Report on Protecting Consumer Privacy.
 In Australia, the Commissioner for Privacy and Data Protection for the State of Victoria (CPDP) has formally adopted privacy by design as a core policy to underpin information privacy management in the Victorian public sector.
-The UK Information Commissioner’s Office website highlights privacy by design and data protection by design and default.
+The UK Information Commissioner's Office website highlights privacy by design and data protection by design and default.
 In October 2014, the Mauritius Declaration on the Internet of Things was made at the 36th International Conference of Data Protection and Privacy Commissioners and included privacy by design and default.
 The Privacy Commissioner for Personal Data, Hong Kong held an educational conference on the importance of privacy by design.

 In the private sector, Sidewalk Toronto commits to privacy by design principles; Brendon Lynch, Chief Privacy Officer at Microsoft, wrote an article called Privacy by Design at Microsoft; whilst Deloitte relates certifiably trustworthy to privacy by design.